Shaharak88/Shoes-Project/README.md

 Results
 Contributing
 License

-Installation
+# Installation
 Clone the repository:

-sh
-Copy code
 git clone https://github.com/Shaharak88/Shoes-Project.git
 cd Shoes-Project

-Usage
+# Usage
 Import the necessary modules and classes:

 import torch
-from ML_DL_Functions3 import CNN, CNNChannel Initialize the model:
+from ML_DL_Functions3 import CNN, CNNChannel

-python
-Copy code
+# Initialize the model:

-model = CNN()  # For standard CNN
+model = CNN()  # For standard CNN or model = CNNChannel()  # For the modified input CNN

-# or
-model = CNNChannel()  # For the modified input CNN Prepare your data and run the model:
+# Prepare your data and run the model:

-python
-Copy code
 input_data = torch.randn(1, 3, 448, 224)  # Example input data
 output = model(input_data)
 print(output)
-Model Architecture
+#Model Architecture
-CNN
+# CNN
 The CNN class implements a standard convolutional neural network with the following layers:

 Four convolutional layers with ReLU activation and max pooling.
 Two fully connected layers to produce the final classification.
-CNNChannel
+# CNNChannel
 The CNNChannel class processes the input differently by splitting the input image along the height dimension and concatenating the halves along the channel dimension before passing it through a similar architecture as CNN.

-Training
+#Training
 Prepare your training and validation datasets.
-Define your loss function and optimizer: python
+Define your loss function and optimizer: criterion = nn.CrossEntropyLoss() optimizer = torch.optim.Adam(model.parameters(), lr=0.001)
-Copy code
-criterion = nn.CrossEntropyLoss()
-optimizer = torch.optim.Adam(model.parameters(), lr=0.001)
-Train the model:
+#Train the model:
-python
-Copy code
 for epoch in range(num_epochs):
     for inputs, labels in train_loader:
         optimizer.zero_grad()